gonzalob24/ML_Specialization/Neural_Networks_Deep_Learing/week3/README.md

   - [x] Derivatives of activation functions
   - [x] Gradient Descent for Neural Networks
   - [x] Random Initialization
 - [x] Programming Assignment

+### Tuning the hidden layer size

+- I can change the size of the hidden layers to see if the accuracy score changes

+  as I increase or decease the size of the hidden layers.